-Identify and describe the drainage characteristics of the proposed project site, including any areas contributing stormwater runoff to freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains; describe the drainage characteristics of any surface water flows within the project site, and/or within any freshwater wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains on or off-site that may be impacted by the proposed project; and identify and describe the extent of flooding up to and including a 100-year frequency storm flood event.
-Include a map which delineates the watershed of: the proposed project site; any wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains receiving water from the proposed project site; and any off-site wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains which may be impacted by the proposed project.
+Identify and describe the drainage characteristics of the proposed project site, including any areas contributing stormwater runoff to freshwater wetlands; describe the drainage characteristics of any surface water flows within the project site, and/or within any freshwater wetlands on or off-site that may be impacted by the proposed project; and identify and describe the extent of flooding up to and including a 100-year frequency storm flood event.
+Include a map which delineates the watershed of: the proposed project site; any wetlands receiving water from the proposed project site; and any off-site wetlands which may be impacted by the proposed project.

-2) Values
+2) Wetland Values

-Identify and describe the wetlands, area(s) of land within fifty (50) feet, riverbanks, and flood plains functions and values as defined herein relating to the ability of these areas to temporarily store and/or meter out flood waters from storm events, and to accommodate surface water and drainage through and/or within the wetland, area(s) of land within fifty (50) feet, riverbanks, and flood plains under pre-project conditions.
+Identify and describe the wetland functions and values as defined herein relating to the ability of the wetland to temporarily store and/or meter out flood waters from storm events, and to accommodate surface water and drainage through and/or within the wetland under pre-project conditions.